Nmap Scan with Timing Parameters

 packet 2: TCP SYN packet on port 22 at 03:28:29 from 192.168.1.126 to 192.168.1.139

-Now if you will count the time difference between these packets you get only a fraction of second as time laps between these two packets indicating that these two packets were sent together.
+Then, if you count the time difference between these packets, you get only a fraction of a second as the time lapse between these two packets, indicating that someone sent these two packets together.

 Parallelism

-Parallelism attribute is used to send multiple packets in parallel, min-parallelism means that the number of packets to be sent in parallel is to be greater than the value specified and max-parallelism means that the number of packets to be sent in parallel is to be less than or equal to the value specified
+The system uses the Parallelism attribute to send multiple packets in parallel; min-parallelism requires that the number of packets sent in parallel is greater than the value specified, and max-parallelism requires that the number of packets sent in parallel is less than or equal to the value specified.

 nmap -p21-25 192.168.1.139 --min-parallelism 2 --max-parallelism 2